bpwhelan/gsm-docs/docs/guides/ai-features.md

 <Tabs>
 <TabItem value="gemini" label="Google Gemini" default>

-Google's Gemini API offers a generous free tier, making it an excellent choice for getting started.
+Google's Gemini recenly underwent a massive downgrade in free tier availability.
+But some models like gemma-3-27b are still generously supported in free tier, and are good enough for translations.

 1. Go to **[Google AI Studio](https://aistudio.google.com/app/apikey)** and sign in with your Google account.
 2. Click **Create API Key** and copy the generated key.
 3. Paste this key into the `Gemini API Key` field in GSM's AI settings.

+Recommendations:
+Honestly, gemma3-27b is the only one worth using right now in terms of free tier.
+I will update this doc if that changes in the future.

 :::note
 Gemini's free tier has regional availability.
 Check the [official documentation](https://ai.google.dev/gemini-api/docs/available-regions) to see if your region is supported.